-- the identity of supervisor(s) or arrangements for supervisions; - the availability, duration, location and content of placements and other work-based learning opportunities; - the method, location, timetable and amount of teaching, lectures, seminars, supervisions and any other forms of instruction; - the method and content of assessments and examinations; - the delivery of services and facilities in a different way, from a different location or online or by replacing them with alternative but equivalent services and facilities. - (ii) Your Faculty or Department will consult students, through the formal student representation channels, on the impact of any substantive changes to your course prior to implementation.
+- areas of research or other project; - the identity of supervisor(s) or arrangements for supervisions;

+- the availability, duration, location and content of placements and other work-based learning opportunities; - the delivery of services and facilities in a different way, from a different location or online or by replacing them with alternative but equivalent services and facilities; Or - only if unavoidable will the content or amount of teaching, or format and mode of assessment of your course be changed. - (ii) Your Faculty or Department will consult students, through the formal student representation channels, on the impact of any substantive changes to your course prior to implementation.
 Any substantive change to a course requires approval by the University's Education Committee, in line with policies and procedures approved in advance by that Committee.
 That Committee is always concerned to ensure that no student is disadvantaged by any course change.
 The Education Committee includes student representatives. - (iii) You will be notified of these changes by the University, or by your College, as soon as reasonably practicable.
 They will if necessary draw your attention to opportunities to register a concern or complaint about the changes.